Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 For example, if you got a link from the BBC going back to your website, it would be worth a lot more than a link from a small blog that no one has heard about.

 Why?
-The BBC has a lot more authority—and lots of websites talk about and link back to it as well.
+The BBC has a lot more authority—and many websites also talk about and link back to it.

-A link from a website that is on the same topic as yours will be worth a lot more than a link from another website that is completely unrelated to your website.
+A link from a website on the same topic as yours will be worth more than a link from another website that is completely unrelated to your website.

 In short, if you want to rank higher on Google, you need to have a link-building strategy so that other blogs, websites, social media channels, etc are all talking about you (also known as citations) and linking back to your website.